YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: MUPIP REORG -ENCRYPT prints this message if no encryption key is specified.

-Action: Provide the requisite encryption key to the command as instructed in YottaDB/GT.M documentation.
+Action: Provide the requisite encryption key to the command as instructed in YottaDB documentation.

 -------------------
 CRYPTNOKEYSPEC